 What kind of planes will I find on Jetstar flights?

-Jetstar operates just three types of planes for simplicity:
+Jetstar operates just four types of planes for simplicity:

-Jetstar Business Class on the Boeing 787s is usually available on most routes from Melbourne, Sydney, Cairns, Gold Coast and Brisbane to international Asian destinations, plus Hawaii.
-However, flights are unlikely to resume until at least mid-2021 due to border restrictions.
+Jetstar Business Class on the Boeing 787s is usually available on most routes from Melbourne, Sydney, Cairns and Brisbane to international Asian destinations.

 What is Jetstar Business Class like?